wx-chevalier/Awesome-Lists-and-CheatSheets/02.Frontend/02.Mobile/Mobile-List.md

 # Resource

-- [2020-Building Mobile Apps at Scale: 39 Engineering Challenges 📚](https://www.mobileatscale.com/): The missing guide for building large, iOS, and Android native apps -with the challenges and common solutions across the industry.
+- [2020-Building Mobile Apps at Scale: 39 Engineering Challenges》📚](https://www.mobileatscale.com/): The missing guide for building large, iOS, and Android native apps -with the challenges and common solutions across the industry.

 # 热修复